mr-j-tree/CLVGLSwift/README.md

 You can replace or modify either of these configuration files as needed.

 To expose or exlude any or all parts of either library to Swift, edit include/CLVGLSwift.h accordingly.
 By default lvgl.h and monitor.h are included, which provides a quick start for many development scenarios.

+In future, I plan to make an easier-to-use Swift wrapper package that wraps this wrapper in more Swifty-style functions.